lerovitch/crjson/README.rst

 You can import a specific backend and use it in the same way as the top level library::

-    import ijson.backends.yajl as ijson
+    import crjson.backends.yajl as crjson

-    for item in ijson.items(...):
+    for item in crjson.items(...):
         # ...

-Importing the top level library as ``import ijson`` tries to import all backends in order, so it either finds an appropriate version of YAJL.
+Importing the top level library as ``import crjson`` tries to import all backends in order, so it either finds an appropriate version of YAJL.

 Acknowledgements
 ================

-Python parser in ijson is relatively simple thanks to `Douglas Crockford
+Python parser in crjson is relatively simple thanks to `Douglas Crockford
 <http://www.crockford.com/>`_ who invented a strict, easy to parse syntax.

 The `YAJL <http://lloyd.github.com/yajl/>`_ library by `Lloyd Hilaiel